The Deligne-Riemann-Roch isomorphism: Consequences

 \subsection{Relationship with other works}

-We discuss the relationship between our results and previous works, such as the original Deligne--Riemann--Roch isomorphism for families of curves and the Knudsen--Mumford expansion of the determinant of the cohomology of the powers of a line bundle.
+We discuss how our results relate to previous works, such as the original Deligne--Riemann--Roch isomorphism for families of curves and the Knudsen--Mumford expansion of the determinant of the cohomology of the powers of a line bundle.